 How Does the Experiment Work?

-When you spin the jar in a circle the ball will begin to move in circle along with the jar.
-When this happens, the jar pushes against the ball and the ball pushes against the jar.
+When you spin the jar in a circle, the ball will begin to move in a circle along with the jar.
+This is because the ball is accelerating due to its constant change in direction.
+With the ball and jar both moving in the same direction, the jar pushes against the ball and the ball pushes against the jar.
 This creates a centripetal force which is greater than the force of gravity pulling down on the ball.